v-rgrace/Viva/Viva/goals/viva-goals-healthy-okr-program/check-in-okrs-overview.md

 description: "Learn how to review Objectives and Key Results (OKRs) and initiatives to help ensure a healthy OKR program."
 ---

-# Check in and update OKRs periodically
+# Check in and update OKRs

 Regular evaluation of your Objectives and Key Results (OKRs) helps you gauge the progress you're making toward your goals.
 You'll develop and document your OKRs at the beginning of an applicable time period, such as a quarter, and then conduct a reflection process at the end of that time period.
 During your reflection process, you'll score your progress with respect to your goals.
 However, it's also vital to evaluate your progress *during* the time period, to ensure you're on track to meeting your goals.

 In this article, we'll discuss:

 - How to define and describe the two types of check-ins you can do with Viva Goals.
 - Examples of the two types and when to use them.
 - The benefits of using data integrations for your check-in reviews.

 > [!NOTE]
 > Consistency is key with respect to doing check-ins.
 Focus on progress rather than perfection.
 If you miss a series of check-ins, don’t give up on the process.
 Instead, start doing your check-ins again and continue regularly through the rest of your OKR time period.

 ## What is a check-in?

 Regular check-ins, where you update metrics to reflect where you're at, help you review and assess progress toward meeting your OKRs.
 You can conduct a check-in manually in Viva Goals or integrate it with an outside data source so check-ins occur automatically.

 ## Check-in cadence

 The check-in process typically takes a few minutes, or you can automate it.
 We recommend a weekly check-in, which helps ensure that you're updating key metrics.
 Consistent check-ins provide a clear picture of your progress and help ensure you remain on track or make adjustments as necessary.
 However, you can select a different check-in cadence if you feel like a weekly review isn't necessary.

 ## Manual vs. integrated check-ins

 You can update your OKR progress in Viva Goals either manually or by integrating it with a data source.